dongzhang89/awesome-weakly-supervised-semantic-segmentation/README.md

-# Awesome Weakly Supervised Semantic Segmentation
+# Weakly Supervised Semantic Segmentation

+This repository is based on [WSSS](https://github.com/dongzhang89/awesome-weakly-supervised-semantic-segmentation), and I have added some work for the year 2023 on top of it.

-A comprehensive list of **weakly supervised semantic segmentation** (WSSS) works from 2014 to 2022.
-Last updated at 2022/04/26.
+A comprehensive list of **weakly supervised semantic segmentation** (WSSS).

-For a more detailed introduction, please refer [【总结】弱监督语义分割论文汇总](https://zhuanlan.zhihu.com/p/395647673).
+Last updated at 2025/05/20.

 ---